 Transfer students are eligible for membership on one of the Law School's three student-edited journals.
 Transfer students may obtain journal membership through the summer writing competition or the Topic Access Program, which is available to all 2L and 3L students.
-The Writing Competition takes place in June.
-If you would like to participate in the Writing Competition, please review this letter and contact Jayme McKellop, Director of Admissions, at email@example.com.
+The deadline for participating in the June Writing Competition has passed.
 Incoming transfer students are also eligible to participate in the Law School's clinical programs.

 Tuition and Financial Aid:

 The tuition for the 2013-2014 academic year is $52,368.
 Transfer students are not eligible for scholarship aid, but will be able to apply for federal and private loans to cover the cost of attendance.
 The University of Chicago Student Loan Administration processes and disburses loans for our students.